-Lyme disease or Lyme borreliosis is the most commonly transmitted tick-borne infection in the United States and among the most frequently diagnosed tick-borne infections worldwide.
+Lyme disease, or Lyme borreliosis, is the most commonly transmitted tick-borne infection in the United States and among the most frequently diagnosed tick-borne infections worldwide.
 Lyme disease is divided into three stages: early localized, early disseminated, and late.
 The early localized disease is distinguished by the red ring-like expanding rash of Erythema migrans at the site of a recent tick bite.
 Other symptoms experienced at this stage may be flu-like symptoms, malaise, headache, fever, myalgia, and arthralgia.
 Most patients only experience the symptoms of early, localized disease.
 About 20% of patients develop the early disseminated disease, with the most common symptoms being multiple erythema migrans lesions.
 Other symptoms of the disseminated stage are flu-like symptoms, lymphadenopathy, arthralgia, myalgia, palsies of the cranial nerves (especially CN-VII), ophthalmic conditions, and lymphocytic meningitis.
 Additionally, cardiac manifestations such as conduction abnormalities, myocarditis, or pericarditis may occur.
-The most common manifestation of the late disease is arthritis that is usually pauciarticular and affects large joints, especially the knees.
+The most common manifestation of the late disease is arthritis which is usually pauciarticular and affects large joints, especially the knees.

-The diagnosis is not always easy as many patients are not able to recall a tick bite.
-However, in endemic areas patients who have the typical rash can be started on treatment without waiting for serology.
+The diagnosis is not always easy, as many patients are not able to recall a tick bite.
+However, in endemic areas, patients who have the typical rash can be started on treatment without waiting for serology.

-In the United States, Lyme disease is caused by the bacterial spirochete Borrelia burgdorferi and is transmitted by the bite of an Ixodes genus tick, mostly commonly Ixodes scapularis.
+In the United States, Lyme disease is caused by the bacterial spirochete Borrelia burgdorferi and is transmitted by the bite of an Ixodes genus tick, most commonly Ixodes scapularis.
 In Eurasia, the predominant causes are B. burgdorferi, Borrelia afzelii, and Borrelia garinii.

 B. Burgdoferi has a particular affinity for the joint.
 B.garinii is exclusively found in Europe and has selectivity for causing white matter encephalitis.
 B. afzelli has an affinity for the skin and is found at the site of the infection.

-There are several Ixodes subspecies that transmit borrelia.
+There are several Ixodes subspecies that transmit Borrelia.

 Lyme disease is most commonly reported in the Northeastern and upper Midwestern United States.
 The primary states with endemic Lyme disease are Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, and Wisconsin.
 Sporadic cases have been reported in northern California, Oregon, and Washington.

 In states where Lyme disease is common, the incidence is about 40 per 100,000 people.
-The infection occurs during late spring, summer and early fall.
+The infection occurs during late spring, summer, and early fall.

 For some unknown reason, Lyme is commonly reported in Caucasians but can infect all races.
 Perhaps the skin lesion may not always be obvious in dark-skinned individuals.

 The most common and first presenting sign of Lyme disease is the erythema migrans rash, which is found in 70% to 80% of cases and appears at the site of the tick bite as an expanding, erythematous skin lesion, measuring 5 cm in diameter or larger.
 The lesion may present as homogeneous erythema or display a targetoid appearance.
 The appearance of the rash occurs one to two weeks after the initial tick bite.
-If untreated, disease progression may lead to other relatively common findings including early arthritis in up to 30% in some series; neurologic manifestations, 10% to 15%; or cardiac involvement, 1% to 2%.
+If untreated, disease progression may lead to other relatively common findings, including early arthritis in up to 30% in some series; neurologic manifestations, 10% to 15%; or cardiac involvement, 1% to 2%.

 Erythema migrans histologic findings are nonspecific, usually showing a perivascular cellular infiltrate which consists of histiocytes, lymphocytes, and plasma cells.
-Rarely, mast cells and neutrophils are identified.
-A biopsy may show eosinophilic infiltrates which consist of a local reaction to the bite.
+Rarely mast cells and neutrophils are identified.
+A biopsy may show eosinophilic infiltrates, which consist of a local reaction to the bite.
 Spirochetes may be identified using antibody-labeled or silver stains.
 Usually, a paucity of spirochetes is found in the tissues of those infected with Lyme disease.